lighttransport/prnet-infer/README.md

 $ convert input.png -resize 256x256! image-256x256.png
 ```

+### With dlib build

+Face are is automatically detected and cropped using dlib so you can use arbitrary sized image unless dlib can detect a face.

+## Run

-Then, run prnet like the following.
+Run prnet infer like the following.

 ```
 $ ./prnet --graph ../../PRNet/prnet_frozen.pb --data ../../PRNet/Data --image ../input.png
 ```

-* `--image` specifies input image(must be 256x256 pixels and contains face region by manual cropping)
+* `--image` specifies input image
 * `--graph` specifies the freezed graph file.
 * `--data` specifies `Data` folder of PRNet repository.

-Wavefront .obj file will be written to `output.obj`.
+Wavefront .obj file will be written as `output.obj`.

 If you build `prnet-infer` with GUI support(`WITH_GUI` in CMake option), you can view resulting mesh.